-An easier way to carry out your own penetration test is to use an automated penetration testing tool, which will carry out some or all of these steps for your with minimal intervention, or use wizards to guide you.
+An easier way to carry out your own penetration test is to use an automated penetration testing tool, which will carry out some or all of these steps with minimal intervention, or use wizards to guide you.

 The benefit of this approach is that it can reveal more straightforward problems on your network.
-An additional benefit is that less skilled hackers may use some of these tools as well, so by running them before hackers do you are in a position to mitigate any problems found before hackers find them.
+An additional benefit is that less skilled hackers may use some of these tools as well, so by running them before hackers do, you are in a position to mitigate any problems found before hackers find them.

 There is a limit to what these tools can do, however.
-A skilled hacker or penetration tester may use a combination of tactics such as phishing and social engineering to compromise your defenses and wreak havoc, or they may spot a vulnerability that may take a great deal of ingenuity and creativity to exploit.
+A skilled hacker or penetration tester may use a combination of tactics, such as phishing and social engineering, to compromise your defenses and wreak havoc, or they may spot a vulnerability that may take a great deal of ingenuity and creativity to exploit.
 Automated tools are unable to replicate this.

 Most automated penetration software is supplied as a commercial product.
 These products include: